 This service is free to residents of Shropshire and Telford & Wrekin.

 Last year* the ISVA service supported 104 men and boys aged 5 and above (9% of all ISVA clients supported).

 For more information on how our ISVAs can help you please download a copy of our ISVA Leaflet.
 It is currently available in English, Polish, Punjabi andUrdu.

 Our Counsellors provide support to men, women, young people and children (aged 5 upwards) who have experienced non-recent (historic) childhood sexual abuse; any form of sexual assault, sexual violence, sexual exploitation or rape.

 They will deliver a planned programme of counselling sessions that will help you understand more about your own situation, how and why this is impacting on your life and give you the tools to be better able to cope.

 Axis can also signpost you to other appropriate agencies that can help you with a range of other aspects that may also be affecting you.

-In the first half of this year, (April-September), the Counselling service supported 76 men and boys (16.5% of all Counselling clients supported).
+Last year* the Counselling Service supported 115 men and boys (13% of all Counselling clients supported)